null3000/StarWarsWeatherExtension/README.md

 # StarWarsWeather
 Open a new tab page display a star wars background based on the weather!
-This extension is for Firefox
+This extension is for Firefox, a chrome verison is in development.

 ## Background
 A while back there was a website by Tom Scott that would get the weather in an area and compare it to a Star Wars planet.
 This website has since stopped working due to reasons listed [here](https://www.tomscott.com/weather/starwars/).
 My project revives and expands on this idea, there are now 10 planets, and each one has 2 images for day and night.
 This also uses more data about the climate like humidity, wind speeds and elevation.